deckhouse/deckhouse/modules/460-log-shipper/docs/README.md

 ## Metadata

 On collecting, all sources enrich logs with metadata.
+The enrichment takes place at the `Source` stage.

 ### Kubernetes